SanyujaShelke/SanyujaShelke/README.md

 Welcome to my GitHub profile!
 Here's a little about me:

 - 👀 I’m interested in the field of Data Science.
-- 🌱 I’m currently working as a Machine Learning Intern.
 - 📫 You can reach me at shelkesanyuja7774@gmail.com.

 ## About Me

-I'm a passionate data enthusiast with a solid foundation in statistics and programming.
-Currently working as a Machine Learning Intern, I'm enthusiastic about leveraging data to derive actionable insights and drive decision-making processes.
+I am amotivated professional with internship experience in data science and machine learning.
+I am passionate about leveraging data-driven insights to solve complex problems.
+With a strong foundation in data analysis and a dedication to continuous learning, I am eager to contribute to impactful projects in roles such as data scientist, data analyst, ML developer, or Python developer.
 I hold a Bachelor's degree in Computer Engineering from Modern Education Society's College of Engineering, Pune.

 ## My Projects